Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report): Introduction

 We implemented a \name manifest authoring tool on top of Node-Red, a mature, web-based, visual programming platform~\cite{NodeRED78:online}.
 We developed the operators as a set of Node-Red compatible building blocks.
 Further, we built the \name runtime, which parses a manifest, retrieves raw sensor or log data from IoT devices, sets up a data pipeline by assembling a chain of operators, and streams the data through this pipeline.
 Note that \name operators are device-agnostic, and rely on runtime drivers to handle heterogeneous device APIs (similar to HomeOS~\cite{dixon2012operating}).
 We deployed the \name runtime using a Raspberry Pi connected to a TPU accelerator.

 We conducted detailed experiments to validate the design of \name.
 To understand the range and limitations of its architecture, we first implemented 68 different manifests to cover over 200 use cases and analyzed the types of pre-processing in these manifests (\S\ref{sec:expressiveness}).
 We then used three example manifests to demonstrate the feasibility of using simple algorithms to reduce privacy risks while having little impact on utility (\S\ref{sec:dataegressreduction}).
 We built five end-to-end \name apps, covering 5 data types (video, image, audio, tabular, and scalar) and used these apps to evaluate system performance.
 We also evaluated the scalability of our low-cost Rasberry Pi setup ($\approx$\$100), \new{showing it can support more than 25 inference tasks and 100 filtering transformations per second} (\S\ref{sec:eval-system}).
+Furthermore, we conducted a user study to test the usability of Peekaboo APIs with 6 developers (\S\ref{sec:zoomstudy}).
+Our results show that developers can understand how to use \name quickly and complete programming tasks efficiently and correctly.
 Finally, we demonstrated how \name's architecture, and the hub specifically, can support three kinds of privacy features across all apps (\S\ref{sec:independentfeatures}).
 Specifically, we show how a static analysis tool can generate natural language descriptions and \new{privacy nutrition labels~\cite{DBLP:journals/corr/abs-2002-04631}} of behaviors based on operator pipelines, how an arbitrary manifest can be extended with time-based scheduling features, and how rate limiting can be easily added to a data flow.

-\new{Our paper focuses on introducing Peekaboo's architecture and demonstrating its mechanisms.
-We defer a user evaluation of the usability of its privacy mechanisms to future work.
-More specifically,} this paper makes the following contributions: